Princess-of-Sleeping/vmass/README.md

 FAT16(emmc) -> FAT16(vmass) : 15000KB/s
 ```

+# VitaShell USB Mode

+When using VitaShell USB Mode(#1), unmount uma0: before connecting usb.

+If use USB Mode without unmounting uma0:, the file system of uma0: will be corrupted.

+#1 : same case to using sceUsbstorVStorStart too

 # Saving vmass storage

 Power off or reboot while holding the start button to save vmass storage.